5 energy suppliers offer free or cheap electricity – all the deals and who’s eligible

 EDF's Sunday Saver Challenge

-EDF's Sunday Saver Challenge allows customers to earn up to 16 hours of free electricity each week by shifting usage away from peak times (typically 4 pm to 7 pm) during weekdays.
+EDF's Sunday Saver Challenge allows customers to earn between 4 and 16 hours of free electricity each week by shifting usage away from peak times (typically 4 pm to 7 pm) during weekdays.

 The free electricity can then be utilised on Sundays.